How Myobraces Compare to Conventional Braces

 Meet Dr. Gary Adams

-Dr. Adams uses several different kids growth appliances called palatal expanders.
+Dr. Adams uses several different kinds of expanders for kids.
 In addition to the Myobrace system, we use Schwarz, Twin Block, ALF and Crozat appliances for children.
 There is no specific “best” appliance.
 Dr. Adams will select the best appliance and treatment depending on your child’s developmental needs.
 Each appliance has a purpose and may be the proper growth appliance for your case.

 As a parent, you want the best for your kids, especially when it comes to their health and appearance.
 Parents are often confused about what age kids should get braces.
 Many orthodontists recommend braces at an early age and then again when they become teens.
 Some dentists advise waiting for all the baby teeth to fall out prior to getting braces.
-When should kids get braces anyway?
 Besides the dollar signs that nearly blind most parents, some orthodontic treatments are ineffective as teeth move and get crooked only months after braces.
 Why?
+Because orthodontic treatments need to respect the biological function and when it does not, things are not stable.

 What is Holistic Orthodontics?